-Within fifteen (15) school days of an educator receiving an overall rating of unsatisfactory, the designated supervising evaluator shall meet with the educator to discuss and assist in the development of the Improvement c.
-Plan Length d.
-Plan Components
+Within fifteen (15) school days of an educator receiving an overall rating of unsatisfactory, the designated supervising evaluator shall meet with the educator to discuss and assist in the development of the Improvement Plan.

-Plan.
 The educator may request that a union representative attend this meeting and any subsequent meetings relating to the development, implementation, or monitoring of an Improvement Plan.